A handy gift guide for the designers in your life

 Listen…

 Designers famously take forever to frame certificates.
-Obtaining the RGD designation is a milestone — a badge of commitment to ethical, top-tier design practice.
+The RGD designation is a milestone, a badge of commitment to ethical, top-tier design practice.
 And yet many certificates are… still in the envelope they arrived in.

 A simple, elegant certificate frame is both thoughtful and affirming.
 It says: